Program — AMS Scientific Conference 2026

 Connecting the Dots, Closing the Loops

-• Lunch break
+• Lunch

-Keynote Speakers:
+Keynote Speakers

-Anacláudia Rossbach (Executive Director of UN-Habitat (United Nations Human Settlements Programme))
+Anacláudia Rossbach (Executive Director of UN-Habitat (United Nations Human Settlements Programme)

 An economist with more than 20 years of experience in housing, informal settlements and urban policy, Ms. Rossbach has been a driving force in shaping inclusive urban agendas around the world.
 She will link challenges and solutions in housing, energy, circularity, climate resilience, mobility, food, and digitalization across regions.